BLCM/bl3mods/Aaron0000/Balands/README.md

 Plasma Coil - No change other than a possible damage adjustment.

-Polyaimorous - Set chain damage to 40% of card damage.
+Polyaimorous - Set chain damage to 40% of card damage, fixed the secondary firing mode not receiving damage buffs properly.

 SF Force - Set note damage to 50% of card damage, fixed alternate mode not receiving damage buff properly.